Lucão (footballer, born 1990)

-Lucas Galdino de Paiva, or simply Lucão, (born June 28, 1990 in Rio de Janeiro) is a Brazilian central back.
+Lucas Galdino de Paiva, or simply Lucão, (born 28 June 1990) is a Brazilian former professional footballer who played as a centre-back.

 Career

 Early life

-Lucas Galdino is Sheriff generation born in 1990 who played in the youth team of Flamengo in 2007.
+Lucas Galdino was born in Rio de Janeiro in 1990.
+He played in the youth team of Flamengo in 2007.
 Grand Commander of the back four, the team captain is also part of the Brazil national team category, and participated in the 2007 Pan American Games, and the Campeonatos Mundial and the South American Under-17 Football Championship.

 Youth career

-The defender began his career at six years old, in Bangu, adjacent to the goalkeeper Marcelo Carné.
+He began his career at six years old, in Bangu, adjacent to the goalkeeper Marcelo Carné.
 From there, he was acting in futsal for Fluminense.
-But if it was signed in the field and at Flamengo youth team, where he plays alongside major players such as Vinícius Paquetá, Guilherme Camacho and Michael, all great promise in red and black football.
+But if it was signed in the field and at Flamengo youth team, where he plays alongside major players such as Vinícius Paquetá, Guilherme Camacho and Michael.

 Flamengo

-Made his first workout in first team in 2008 in a triangular organized by the then coach of the Flamengo Caio Júnior.
+He made his first workout in first team in 2008 in a triangular organized by the then coach of the Flamengo Caio Júnior.

-Curiosity

-Another curious information about the central back Lucas is for his agent, is the former player Bebeto who underwent major clubs, including Flamengo, took the championship and 1994 FIFA World Cup with the Brazil national football team.